Best Canary Island to visit for a dreamy escape

 The golden dunes of Maspalomas in Gran Canaria

-Why choose the Canary Islands for vacation?
+Why visit the Canary Islands?

-I know what you're thinking: “lower the sails, sailor!
+We know what you're thinking: “lower the sails, sailor!
 I have not decided to travel yet and you are already weighing anchor”.

 • Diverse landscape: as soon as you reach a beach, you find yourself surrounded by gleaming dunes or a landscape blanketed with lush forests.
 In the Canary Islands, the possibilities are endless.